alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 * `[abort;cancel;stop] jumping`: Stops a currently charging FSD jump.
 * `[buggy;exploration] power`: Sets your PD to 0/4/2 or 2/4/0 respectively.
   Works in SRV too.
-* `check next [star;hop;jump;system]`: Will quickly engage and disengage your FSD to show you the star class of the currently targeted system in the info window (top right).
 * `[close;deploy;extend;open;retract;] […] [up;down;]`: Overly complicated
   command to handle everything related to Cargo Scoop, Hard Points, Landing Gear.
 You get the gist, I guess.
 Works in SRV too.